 - Click this link to check out supercardioid microphones at B&H Photo/Video

 To learn more about the supercardioid polar pattern, check out my article What Is A Supercardioid Microphone?
 (Polar Pattern + Mic Examples).

 The subcardioid/wide cardioid polar pattern is a broad, unidirectional pattern.
 Subcardioids have no null points and a 3-10 dB drop in sensitivity to the rear.
 They can be thought of as a superposition of omnidirectional and cardioid patterns.

-Subcardioid microphones are best used in situations that require slightly more directionality from an omnidirectional mic.
-They’re great as room mics, in iso-booths, and sound very natural (in general).
+Subcardioid microphones are best used in situations that require slightly more directionality than an omnidirectional mic.
+They're great as room mics, in iso-booths, and sound very natural (in general).